melowlz-D/melowlz-D.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I am currently applying for the CSC (China Scholarship Council) PhD scholarship at the University of Exeter and hope for the best outcome.
+        I have recently been awarded the China Scholarship Council (CSC) PhD scholarship at the University of Exeter.

-        My research efforts are focused on advancing inference attack studies under the meta-learning paradigm and deploying federated learning frameworks in agricultural scenarios.
-My future research interests lie in leveraging causal inference techniques to build trustworthy federated learning models.
+        Currently, my research efforts are primarily focused on quantum machine learning research and the development of distributed trustworthy federated learning frameworks.

         I welcome communication or collaboration opportunities with anyone interested in these areas. 😃
     design: